nraynes/js_datastructures/README.md

     - isEmpty and isFull functions
     - Method to find the number of items in the table with a certain value and supply an array with their keys.
     - Method to remove all items containing a certain value.
+    - Rehashing when the size of the table needs to increase to accomodate more values.

 ## Version History

+**v1.1.8**
+  - Updated README to include hash table and added new hash table markdown file.

 **v1.1.7**
   - Added type checking error tests to all data structures.